Lianne La Havas: Career

-Beginnings and debut (2008–14)
+Beginnings and debut (2008–2014)

 Whilst attending sixth-form in Croydon, La Havas was introduced to musicians who would go on to assist her in the recording of her first demos.
 Through the same friends, La Havas was also introduced to British singer Paloma Faith; she later sang backing vocals on tour for Faith.
 La Havas was discovered on Myspace in 2008.
 Duncan Ellis, owner of Scruffy Bird Artist Management, first heard of La Havas through colleague Alex Hardee of the Coda Music Agency.
-When Ellis first saw La Havas perform, she was in the duo the Paris Parade, collaborating with future Elephant member Christian Pinchebeck (he later designed the artwork for Lost & Found).
+When Ellis first saw La Havas perform, she was in the duo the Paris Parade, collaborating with future Elephant member Christian Pinchbeck (he later designed the artwork for Lost & Found).
 Paris Parade's short-lived career would kick off La Havas' career in commercial music.

-In 2010, Lianne signed to Warner Bros.
+In 2010, La Havas signed to Warner Bros.
 Records, spending two years developing her songwriting skills before releasing any music publicly.

 Her first EP, Lost & Found, was released on 21 October 2011 on the Labour of Love label.
-It featured Willy Mason on the opening track "No Room For Doubt".
-That same month, La Havas released the live EP Live From LA, which was made available for free download on her website.
-La Havas made her television debut on 21 October 2011 broadcast of BBC Two's Later… with Jools Holland, a programme that also featured Wisconsin folk band Bon Iver.
+It featured Willy Mason on the opening track "No Room for Doubt".
+That same month, La Havas released the live EP Live from LA, which was made available for free download on her website.
+La Havas made her television debut on the 21 October 2011 broadcast of BBC Two's Later... with Jools Holland, a programme that also featured Wisconsin folk band Bon Iver.
 Soon after her TV debut, on 25 October 2011, it was announced that La Havas would be the supporting act for Bon Iver's December 2011 North American tour.